Did You Know?

 - Drivers make no attempt to avoid the accident.

-- Drivers are alone on board.
+- Drivers are alone in the vehicle.

 The effects of a long period of wakefulness: similar to the effects of alcohol